White minimalist kitchen.

 Getting A Home Equity Loan With Bad Credit

-If you’ve built up a fair amount of equity in your home and have a low debt-to-income ratio, your chances of obtaining a home equity loan will be higher despite a low credit score.
+If you’ve built up a fair amount of equity in your home and have a low DTI, your chances of obtaining a home equity loan will be higher despite a low credit score.
 If you find yourself in this situation, your home equity loan will likely come with higher interest rates and fees.

 If your finances demonstrate to lenders that you may be unable to repay the money borrowed, you’ll find it more challenging to obtain a home equity loan.
-Since the housing crisis, more restrictions have been placed on lending practices.
-What are the home equity loan rates?

 Home Equity Loans Vs. Other Options